belebeich/rxMVVMLeo/README.md

 # Setup

-You can find App file in Resources folder.
-Just download and simply drag and drop it to your Application folder.
+You can find App file in the Resources folder.
+Just download and simply drag and drop it to your Applications folder.

+# Development

+To start development just git clone this project and install cocoapods

+`$ pod install`